postwait/esoteric-curio/source/_posts/entrepreneur-protip.md

 A great entrepreneur, like a great leader, should inspire others into their vision.
 If you surround yourself with people to do your work and lighten your load, you can grow and be good.
-If you surround yourself with people that are more capable than you, impassion them with your vision and tie successful outcomes to their contributions, you will succeed and be great.
+If you surround yourself with people who are more capable than you, impassion them with your vision and tie successful outcomes to their contributions, you will succeed and be great.

 > Leading is a hard thing to teach.
-I attempt to reflecton every
+I attempt to reflect on every
-> action I do and ask myself: will this inspire those around me.
+> action I do and ask myself if it will inspire those around me.
 > Sadly, the answer to that is "no" more often than I'd like.
 Still,
 > I try hard and those around me see that effort.